alicangnll/SandAnalyze/README.md

-# 🚀 SandAnalyze - Simulate Windows EXE on Linux / macOS!
+# 🚀 SandAnalyze - Simulate Windows EXE on Linux or macOS!

 <h2>❓What is This ?</h2>
 <p>